Owenjeong/owenjeong.github.io/_posts/2023-10-07-valuation_fcff.md

-The [Key Statistics](https://rapidapi.com/alphawave/api/stock-analysis?endpoint=apiendpoint_dff4b882-4be4-4169-a700-04275c92bdce) endpoint from the [AlphaWave Data Stock Analysis API](https://rapidapi.com/alphawave/api/stock-analysis/endpoints) enables us to pull in the firm's total Shares Outstanding, which we will use to calculate the two-stage FCFF valuation model's stock price estimate for the firm.
+We will use to calculate the two-stage FCFF valuation model's stock price estimate for the firm.

 ```python